 On hind sight, I think it is better to stay in a hostel environment (or a decent hotel if your budget allows).
 My first 4 nights were spent in a hostel-environment, while the last 3 were spent in a private apartment (via Airbnb).

-Although the hostel was more cramp and provided little privacy, I thought it was safer for a single female traveler.
+Although the hostel was more cramp and provided little privacy, I thought it was safer for a solo female traveler.

 For the hostel I stayed in, females and males sleep in separate sections with each area being accessible with an electronic security card.
 The place was manned 24/7 whereas the private apartment I’d stayed in the last 3 nights was manned 0/0.
 So if I’d needed to turn to someone for help, the private apartment would provide none.